 What type of riding do I want to do?

-Every bike is designed thinking to perform better in specific ways and terrains, so the first step in choosing the right bike is to think which is going to be your primary purpose while riding.
+Every bike is designed to perform better in specific ways and terrains, so the first step in choosing the right bike is to think what is going to be your primary purpose while riding.
 Do you want to ride on the road in a group?
 How often will you ride?
 How far?
 Will you stay on paved surfaces, or explore natural-surface paths?
 These answers will narrow the field considerably.

 How much do I want to spend?